Put all the stories and jokes about toilet paper hoarders aside, fear is our enemy in this situation.

 However, response is what’s most important here.
 If you are concerned about health and safety of your staff and want to work remotely, make sure you are available for social media comments, messages, phone calls, and emails.
 Being able to get in touch with someone trumps actual physical presence.

-Community leadership may get more difficult before it gets better but keep supporting the idea of working together and supporting one another while practicing transparency.
+Community leadership and working with your board members may get more difficult before it gets better but keep supporting the idea of working together and supporting one another while practicing transparency.
 Your chamber pandemic response will set the tone for now and the future.

 Help with Stress